"La rivyar kii-pimichiwan" by Jan Castillo and Nadya Crossman-Serb

 About Jan (Kite Design)

 Jan Castillo, a designer and illustrator based in Winnipeg, has developed his style by pursuing personal projects and embracing his passion for hands-on creation in his daily life.
+Growing up the Philippines, Jan and his friends would climb on the roofs of their houses and fly their kites between trees and power lines - a core memory that shaped who he is today.”

 About Nadya (Beadwork Design)